A WordPress change loop that keeps your live theme safe.

 The agent has no write path into the active theme.
 Files outside the worktree are read-only or invisible.

-The virtual filesystem rejects paths above the worktree root.
-Server files and other apps stay out of reach.
+File edits are confined to the worktree directory.
+The live theme and other apps stay out of reach.

 Hookless git